 Real-time event sync is a feature of SyncManager that listens for real-time events received through the WebSocket connection.
 When an event arrives, SyncManager identifies it, stores it in the cache, and delivers it to the collection handler with the appropriate action such as insert or remove.

 SyncManager ensures your client app is operational during offline mode.
 If background sync isn’t running because a connection with the server hasn’t been established, the view can display cached data provided by SyncManager.
 Once a connection is re-established, the

-This section describes how to implement SyncManager in your Android client app.
+This section describes how to implement SyncManager in your iOS client app.

 Initialize and set up the database for SyncManager as below: